 By now you know that landing pages are designed with a singular call to action in mind—but what about when you have several different audience groups and several different actions?
 In these cases, you’ll still want to optimize your page but won’t necessarily rely on a landing page to get the job done.

-Rather than turning every page into a landing page, turn the informational webpages into traffic sources.
-These sources can then direct visitors to key landing page websites that do promote a specific call to action and pull the visitor to the next step of your funnel.
+Rather than turning every page into a landing page, turn your informational webpages into traffic sources.
+These sources can then direct visitors to key landing pages that promote a specific call to action and pull the visitor to the next step of your funnel.

-Bottom line: You’ll know when to use a landing page whenever you are encouraging a specific action that pulls your customer through the marketing funnel.
+Bottom line: You’ll know when to use a landing page whenever you are encouraging a specific action that guides your customer through the marketing funnel.